mpruna/Wifi_analysis_using_Elk_Stack/README.md

 ### Wifi analysis using airckrack-ng and elasticsearch

 A while back I was interested in security.
-There is something special about being a hacker, something mysterious, something that captures your imagination, and even in Hollywood, there are a lot of movies centered around security related topics.
-It has that "it factor," and I ended up getting a Wireless Penetration testing certification from Offensive Security.
-Now it's time to put my knowledge into practice and do an analysis of the wifi access point in my City using aircrack-ng and elasticsearch.
+There is something special about being a hacker, something mysterious, something that captures our imagination, and even in Hollywood, there are a lot of movies centered around security related topics.
+It has that "it factor," and I ended up getting a Wireless Penetration testing certification from Offensive Security:`OS-BWA-02622`.
+Now it's time to put my knowledge into practice and do an analysis of the WiFi access point in my City using aircrack-ng and elasticsearch.

 Kali Linux is a Debian based distribution used mainly in penetration testing.
 For example, Kali has specialized software for:
 * Information Gathering